UK hits power firms with windfall tax, hikes oil company levy | Headlines

 Treasury documents show the 45% tax on low-carbon power generators would apply to revenue made on power generation at an aggregate price over 75 pounds per megawatt hour (MWh).
 OIL AND GAS WINDFALL

-The higher windfall tax on oil and gas producers will take effect on Jan.
-1. "We see the outcome as being less investment, lower UK oil and gas production, higher carbon intensity, worse energy security, fewer jobs, and higher energy costs; the UK remains run by the short term for the short term," analysts at brokerage Stifel said in a note.
+The higher windfall tax on oil and gas producers, known as the Energy Profits Levy (EPL), will take effect on Jan.
+1 with the government forecasting it would raise 40 billion pounds over the next 6 years.
+The industry body Offshore Energy UK (OEUK) said the tax changes "threaten to drive out investors, drive up (oil and gas)imports and leave consumers increasingly exposed to global shortages".

 Jefferies analysts, however, said that the extension of the tax's timeframe to 2028 from the end of 2025 was shorter than initially expected.
-Shares of Harbour Energy, the largest North Sea producer, were down 4.5% while those of newly-listed Ithaca Energy were down 2.5%.
+Shares of Harbour Energy, the largest North Sea producer, fell 6% while those of newly-listed Ithaca Energy dropped 4%.

 Shell said in response to the announcement that "the energy sector needs to have confidence that there will now be a stable investment climate following a period of considerable uncertainty".
 Ithaca has previously warned that a further windfall tax risks making field developments in the ageing basin "uneconomical".